journy-io/js-sdk/README.md

 ## 📄 Examples

-Examples can be found in the `/examples`-folder.
+Example(s) can be found in the `/examples`-folder.

-## ❓ Questions/ problems?
+## ❓ Feedback/ questions or problems?

-In case of problems, or if you have any questions about the SDK.
+In case of questions, problems or feedback about the SDK (or the API).
 Do not hesitate to create an issue.